SilviaSaverino/Movie-Critique/README.md

 ## Director request

 This page features a form that allows users to submit requests for new directors and suggest movies to be added to the website.
-These requests are subject to approval by the administrator.

 ![screenshot of director request form](/MovieCritique/docs/directorform.png)